 For the supporting office area, a dual-duct VAV system with electric re-heat and standing plumbing was implemented.

-TCM successfully delivered this project on time and on budget by working collaboratively with the client and the electrical and controls trade partners.
-Overall, TCM met the demanding rigors of Level 5 commissioning and met every integrated systems testing date.
+Southland successfully delivered this project on time and on budget by working collaboratively with the client and the electrical and controls trade partners.
+Overall, Southland met the demanding rigors of Level 5 commissioning and met every integrated systems testing date.
 At the end of the project, the building was also certified LEED Gold.